Judith & Miner at Eaglesnest Mine in Twilight, WV

 A partial list of books that contributed to my understanding of the history and culture of coal mining includes Stan Cohen’s King Coal, David Alan Corbin’s Life, Work, and Rebellion in the Coal Fields, Harry Caudill’s Night Comes to the Cumberlands, Lacy Dillon’s They Died in the Darkness, Ronald D. Eller’s Miners, Millhands, and Mountaineers, Kai Erikson’s Everything in its Path, Denise Giardina’s Unquiet Earth and Storming Heaven, Archie Green’s Only a Miner, George Korson’s Coal Dust on the Fiddle, Ronald L. Lewis’ Black Coal Miners in America, Ronald Lewis and John Hennen Jr.s’ West Virginia: Documents in the History of a Rural-Industrial State; Lon Savage’s Thunder in the Mountains, Crandall Shifflett’s Coal Towns, Harry John Alexander Williams’West Virginia and the Captains of Industry.
 Two other books, Robert F. Munn’s The Coal Industry In America, A Bibloiography and Guide to Studies. and George Parkinson’s Guide to Coal Mining Collections in the United States also led me to important information.
 In addition, I read various journals, such as Golden Seal, many articles, including speeches of John L. Lewis, and viewed a number of films, including Dorothy McGee’s We Dig Coal.
 Though a complete bibliography is too long to include here, this list offers a taste of the topic’s breadth.

 Many people have asked me what kind of piece COAL is … an opera? a musical? a symphony?
 It is none of these.
-It is perhaps closest to an oratorio.
+It is closest to an oratorio.
 It is similar in its large narrative scope (though oratorios have biblical themes), in its separate numbers for different instrumental combinations, and in its concert presentation.
 But to define it in relation to a previous genre is to miss its unique aspect: the interweaving of music of different traditions, including Old Time Appalachian musicians, with their spontaneous and sophisticated music-making and classically trained musicians, with their highly developed ability to realize and interpret notated scores.
 In addition, there is the use of new technologies which enable the composer to invent and transform sounds in ways unavailable until recently.
 This piece is the first to use the computer music language HACK (Hierarhical Audio Construction Kit) by Pete Yadlowsky, then technical director of the Virginia Center for Computer Music.

 Creating Coal became not only an adventure in making connections between people’s lives and art, but also a way of intertwining different musical traditions.
 Conductor Jay Stenger and the Masterworks Chorale of Shepherdstown, as well as the fantastic traditional musicians involved in the premiere responded to this challenge with aplomb.
 Coal was premiered on 1992 at Shepherdstown, WV, with the proceeds going to the Black Lung Association, an organization still in need of support at this time.
-Perhaps one of the greatest compliments I have ever received was from a miner who told me after that premiere that my piece had given her work dignity.
+Perhaps one of the greatest compliments I have ever received was from a miner who told me after that premiere that my piece gave her work dignity.